-Now that you’ve piqued their interest in band and convinced them they could play, it’s time to invite them to join.
+Now that you’ve piqued their interest and convinced them they could play, it’s time to invite them to join.
 In this step you’ll choose the students you want, recruit good students who didn’t express interest, create invitations, and award the invitations in class.

 Choose Your Beginners